Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 We encourage anyone who is not satisfied with the outcome of a complaint to the Council to discuss their concerns with our Complaints Manager.
 We may then consider if there is any other way to help resolve your concerns.

-- 0300 061 0614
+- Call 0300 061 0614

-- via their complaint form
+- Use their complaint form

-Want to compliment or make a comment about Adult Social Care
+Want to compliment or make a comment about adult social care?

-We welcome all feedback about our Adult Social Care services.
 Comments, compliments and complaints help us to improve and plan our services.
+You can give us feedback by using our online form.